chpc-tech-eval/scc/tutorial0/README.md

 ### Compute Node

 The compute node is where jobs are executed, give it the bulk of your laptop's available resources.
-At minimum, atleast for the *RAM* and *CPU Cores* more than what was allocated to the headnode.
+At a minimum, allocate more *RAM* and *CPU Cores* to the compute node than you did to the headnode.

 | Resource | Suggested Allocation | Why |
 |---|---|---|